 Advanced Imaging with Least-Squares Migration Resolves Geological Complexity

 PGS least-squares migration (LSM) recovers the true reflectivity and provides true amplitude angle gathers for use in subsequent quantitative interpretation workflows.
 Compared with conventional migration algorithms, LSM benefits from improved wavenumber content and better amplitude balancing across the frequency spectrum, giving broader signal bandwidth, as well as compensation for variable illumination.
 This leads to an accurate image and reliable amplitude response that can be used to generate attributes, such as impedance and Vp/Vs, that aid in the detection of potential hydrocarbons.
 Early indications are that the Vp/Vs has a good correlation to the Great Barasway well data.

-The PGS LSM image on the right hand side exhibits improved resolution with depth and angle.
-The deeper rotated Jurassic fault blocks have better defined bounding faults and improved resolution of stratigraphic markers.
+The PGS LSM images for near, mid and far (right side of the slider) exhibit improved resolution with depth and angle.
+The deeper rotated Jurassic fault blocks have better-defined bounding faults and improved resolution of stratigraphic markers.